prometheus-operator/prometheus-operator/Documentation/developer/scrapeclass.md

 ```

 If a monitor resource includes a `tlsConfig` field, the Operator will apply a merge strategy to combine the `tlsConfig` fields from the monitor resource with those defined in the scrape class.
 The `tlsConfig` settings in the monitor resource will take precedence.

+> Note: The configuration in scrapeClass will only be applied if the scrape resources haven't set fields defined in scrapeClass.

 ## What's Next